Good composition is at the heart of all photography, it is the one absolute in the quest for a good photograph!

 The fallen body of the tree sort of links the patterns made by the roots with the patterns made by the leafless branches in the distance.

 The composition struck me intuitively as I walked around the tree.
-The photograph consists of two photographs stitched together rather than a single rectangle that’s been cropped in post-processing.
-I always try to get the exact shot on location rather than ‘recompose’ back on the computer.
+I also always try to get the exact shot on location rather than ‘recompose’ back on the computer, but that is just my style and you should develop your own little techniques and mechanisms for creating unique compositions.

 The artistic part of photography is in your mind, and for an experienced photographer it is often instinct and intuition.